 A key contribution to the new sewerage network was two upgraded sewerage pumping stations at Mountain Creek, which were 132kw and 90kw.
 These upgrades improved the innovative pressure vessel, which prevents the network from surges that exert unwanted force on the system.
 These strains can cause bursts or sewerage spills.

-In 2018, when the Mountain Creek to Kawana sewer rising main pipeline was constructed, it filled with 1.4ML of river water.
+In 2018, when the Mountain Creek to Kawana sewer rising main pipeline was constructed, it was filled with 1.4ML of river water.
 Over time, the river water in the 3.2km by 900mm pipe deteriorated.

 According to Ms Creevey, “If this volume of stale, silty water had been directed straight into the new Kawana STP, it would have overwhelmed the anaerobic digester, killing the bacteria that do the treatment work.”